Skip to main content

 Newton National Bank

-The First Newton bank today—the same building where the robbery was supposed to take place in 1934.
+The First Newton National Bank today—the same building where the robbery was supposed to take place in 1934.
 (Iowa Banking Magazine)

-1931 was a time of sinking public confidence in the banking system.
-The Newton bank entered the year with $1,778,356 in deposits.
-But by October alarming quantities of money had been withdrawn.
-In the face of this run, the board of directors voted to close the bank's doors while it tried to acquire additional capital.
-The bank succeeded in raising $100,000 in only a week and was reopened for business by early 1932.
+The year 1931 was a time of sinking public confidence in the banking system.
+Newton National Bank began the year with $1,778,356 in deposits.
+But by October, alarming quantities of money had been withdrawn.
+In the face of this run, the board of directors voted to close the bank’s doors while it tried to get more capital.
+The bank succeeded in raising $100,000 in only one week and reopened for business by early 1932.

-Two years later, the infamous John Dillinger gang struck a northern Iowa bank on the wild afternoon of March 13, 1934.
+Two years later, the infamous John Dillinger gang struck a northern Iowa bank on March 13, 1934.
 The robbers took $50,000 in a bloody shoot-out replete with hostage-taking and clouds of tear gas.

 John Dillinger Wanted Poster

-Before departing Newton, federal agents left behind gas masks and a "Tommy gun" with the bank president.
-A Dillinger biographer wrote that many law officers adopted the powerful weapon after discovering that a "dozen cops armed with six-shot handguns were no match for a single John Dillinger brandishing a .45 caliber Thompson machine gun."
+Before departing Newton, federal agents left behind gas masks and a Thompson submachine gun aka “Tommy gun” with the bank president.
+A Dillinger biographer wrote that many law officers adopted the powerful weapon after discovering that a “dozen cops armed with six-shot handguns were no match for a single John Dillinger brandishing a .45 caliber Thompson machine gun.”

 Thompson Machine Gun

-This Thompson submachine gun, or "Tommy gun", was given to the Newton bank by federal agents after the robbers failed to show up.
+This “Tommy gun” was given to Newton National Bank by federal agents after the robbers didn’t show up.
 The terrifying weapon, designed for trench combat during World War I, was used by both sides of the law in the 1930s.
-Tommy guns could fire six hundred rounds per minute.
+Tommy guns could fire 600 rounds per minute.
 (Iowa Banking Magazine)

 Ironically, the left calf wound that kept Dillinger in Minnesota came from a ricochet from his own Tommy gun during a firefight with police.
 By thwarting his plans, the battle may have saved lives in the town of Newton.